parkerdan/rn-input-row/README.md

 ##### Requires react-native-vector-icons/FontAwesome
 ###### All Icon Names are the Font Awesome available options

-- There are are built in default values, but your can change just about anything.
+- There are are built in default values, but you can change just about anything.

 ```js
 npm install rn-input-row --save